nejckorasa/instagram-analyzer/README.md

 ````

-Script prints similar table for specific locations and cities.
+Similar tables are printed for specific locations and cities.

 Install